Generic Name: cyclosporine (SYE kloe SPOR een)

-Cyclosporine can cause serious side effects, including kidney failure or life-threatening infection.
-While using cyclosporine, you will need frequent blood tests to be sure cyclosporine is not causing harmful effects.
+Gengraf can cause serious side effects, including kidney failure or life-threatening infection.
+While using this medicine, you will need frequent blood tests to be sure this medicine is not causing harmful effects.

-You should not use this medication if you are allergic to cyclosporine.
-You may not be able to use cyclosporine if you have:
+You should not use Gengraf if you are allergic to it.
+You may not be able to use this medicine if you have:

 untreated or uncontrolled high blood pressure; or

 If you are being treated for psoriasis, you should not receive ultraviolet light therapy (PUVA or UVB), radiation treatments, coal tar, or drugs that weaken the immune system (such as methotrexate) while you are receiving Gengraf.

 Gengraf can lower blood cells that help your body fight infections, or cause your body to produce too much of a certain type of white blood cells.
 This can lead to serious and sometimes fatal conditions, including cancer, a severe brain infection that can lead to disability or death, or a virus that can cause failure of a transplanted kidney.
 Talk with your doctor about your specific risk.

 MAKE SURE ALL DOCTORS INVOLVED IN YOUR CARE KNOW YOU ARE TAKING Gengraf.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.